alexandrumuntenas/pingu/docs/Modules/economy.md

 The commands listed below can only be used by the server owner, or by persons with the [MANAGE_GUILD\*](https://discord.com/developers/docs/topics/permissions) permission.

 !!!warning
-This module can be only managed using Slash Commands.
+This module can be only used using Slash Commands.
 !!!

 | Command | Function | Example |